 Learn about the gondola's history, or assemble a bibliography of books (mostly

 in Italian) about gondolas and Venice.
-The site also discusses the

 The Venice Marathon takes place each year in October.
 If you're interested in

 running (or watching), use the e-form to get on the mailing list.

 If you buy just one coffee-table book about Venice, make it this one.
 The

 large-format, 272-page book has 210 color photos and 30 profiles of artisans